jmarin/akka-mongodb/README.md

 akka-mongodb
 ============

-Real Time Analytics with Akka &amp; MongoDB
+Presentation on Real Time Analytics with Akka &amp; MongoDB